How to Prevent Beard Dandruff (Beardruff)

 Brush your Beard

-Brushing your beard with a Comb or Brush not only feels wonderful but it also does wonders for beardruff and other beard problems.
+Brushing your beard with a beard comb or beard brush not only feels wonderful but it also does wonders for beard dandruff and other beard problems.
 A brush will act as a great exfoliant and also encourages blood flow to the skin beneath the beard.
 It also allows you to assess how bad or good your beard dandruff situation is – think of your beard brush as an early beardruff detector.
 If you notice a lot of flakes while brushing, it’s a bad sign.

 Use Beard Oils, Balms and other Beard Products

 Natural oils, like the ones that your skin produces, keep your skin from drying out and act as an antimicrobial barrier.
 Replacing lost or missing oils helps you fight off fungus and flaky skin.
 Products that contain oils such as coconut, jojoba and sunflower have been proven to not only restore moisture, but they also prevent fungus from spreading.
 Products like Cremo Beard Oil and Cremo Beard Balm are packed with these oils.

 - Beard Oil: What is it and is it necessary?

 - Beard Balm: What is it and do I really need it?

 - Beard Oil vs Beard Balm: What’s the Difference?

 “Many men neglect their beard.
 After years of washing their hair in the shower every day, all too many men adapt the same routine to their beards, even though over cleaning can lead to a seriously bad beard day.
 Beard Oil is the King of beard care products, they can be used not just for styling, but also for general beard health”.
 (Thomas Mitchell, 180 Barbershop)

 If you’ve tried all the above and you’re still having issues, it’s time to escalate the situation and go see a dermatologist or other medical professional.
 There may be an underlying skin condition causing the dandruff.